utah-cs3550-fa24/assignments/hw7.md

 Select your instance by checking that row of the table and then use the "Instance state" dropdown to stop the instance.
 This turns off your virtual computer.
-Refresh until the "instance state" says "Stopped".
+Refresh until the "instance state" says "Stopped" (not "Stopping"; wait until it says "Stopped").
 Now select it again and use the same dropdown to start the instance.

 # Assigning an IP address